 I'm using a combination of "A faster circle-sweep Delaunay triangulation algorithm" and "Sweep‐line algorithm for constrained Delaunay triangulation".
 The former is fast and easy to implement; the latter (mostly) explains how to constrain fixed edges.

-This part of the project is suitable for re-use, and I plan to publish it as a separate, standalone crate.
+This part of the project is suitable for re-use, and I published it as a separate, standalone crate.

 Applying the resulting 2D triangulation to the original (unprojected) 3D points will build a patch of the mesh.
 However, it isn't always as pretty when projected into 3D.